 Description: This level further prepares students to communicate with native speakers.
-Students work on advanced composition and conversation, as well as reading authentic materials, like newspapers, magazines, short stories and poetry.
+Students work towards intermediate level composition and conversation, as well as reading and listening to authentic materials, such as podcasts, short videos, and articles for basic comprehension.
 Students polish and expand their use of the target language in varied situations and through a variety of activities, including reports, journals, dialogues and skits.
-Emphasis is on accurate self-expression in the target language.
+Emphasis is on increasing their accuracy in the target language.
 Upon successful completion of this course students are prepared to continue language learning at a college level.